tencent cloud

 3. Set the input type to On demand URL or Live URL.

-On demand URL: You may set multiple on-demand URLs, which should be separated with semicolons (;) or line breaks.
+On demand URL: You can set multiple on-demand URLs by separating them with semicolons (;) or line breaks.

 Live URL: Fill in this field with the stream/playback URL.

 5. Click Upload and upload a standby image.
-The size limit is 5MB, and the image format should be PNG, JPG or JPEG.
+The size limit is 5MB, and the image format must be PNG, JPG or JPEG.

 6. Click Confirm to save the settings.